Bernard L. Levinthal: Rabbinic career in America

 In the early 1890s he helped start the Communal Hebrew School, the city's first daily Jewish school, and in the early 1900s Yeshiva Mishkan Yisroel — both predecessors to the United Hebrew Schools and Yeshivos.

 In 1896, he helped found what became Yeshiva University's rabbinical seminary.
-He served Yeshiva's president and later, in 1941, joined its board.
+He served as Yeshiva's president and later, in 1941, joined its board.

 In the early 1900s, Rabbi Levinthal helped organize a central kosher supervision committee across eighteen Philadelphia synagogues.
 He co-founded one of the early rabbinical membership organizations across the United States and Canada, the Agudath Harabbanim.
 His activity in kashrut also led to the passage of Philadelphia's kosher law.

 Seeking a "kosher" social outlet for congregants, Levinthal encouraged the creation of the social club The Independent Order Brith Sholom in 1905.
 In 1918, he helped found the American Jewish Congress.

 1,000 people attended his 70th birthday celebration.
 The heads of the American Jewish Committee, the Zionist Organization of America, the Agudath HaRabanim, and America Mizrachi were among the speakers.

 His wife, Mimie, died in 1929 and in 1935 he married the former Sarah Samson.
 He had four sons and at least one daughter, Lena Ehrlich, the mother-in-law of Samuel Belkin.

-His sons include Rabbi Israel Levinthal of Brooklyn and Judge Louis E. Levinthal of Philadelphia.
+His sons include Rabbi Israel H. Levinthal of Brooklyn and Judge Louis E. Levinthal of Philadelphia.
 Helen Levinthal, the first woman to complete rabbinical training (and who graduated her course but was denied ordination), was his granddaughter.

 Levinthal was a mentor to Bernard Revel, the first president of Yeshiva University's Yeshiva College, whose marriage Levinthal officiated at.